 Autodesk dominates the 3D modeling and rendering landscape with its exclusive array of hallmark software, prominent among which is 3DS Max.
 This software makes the process of architectural rendering of interior and exterior spaces a cushy job.
 The fact that 3DS engine blends seamlessly with other AEC and architectural rendering software offered by Autodesk enhance its appeal as a frontline 3D package.

 Rendering Interiors in 3DS Max

 You can render the interiors of a room in 3D impeccably with 3DS Max.
-The process of interior rendering in 3ds max starts with conceptualizing the model, creating it, enhancing the scene with right lighting and strategic texturing, and getting the scene rendered.
+The process of interior rendering in 3DS max starts with conceptualizing the model, creating it, enhancing the scene with the right lighting and strategic texturing, and getting the scene rendered.

 Working with .dwg files

-.Dwg format is widely used for storing elevation drawings encoded from line diagrams.
-The dwg file uses a single view for displaying top, left and front elevations along with additional information.
-To render 3D interiors, you have to import the dwg file carrying the needful imprints into 3DS.
-Prior to that, invoke AutoCAD for opening the dwg file and eliminating redundant details except the fundamental layout of the building.
-You need not import trivial drawings related to furniture, household items, plants etc. into 3DS.
-Trimmed down dwg file is easy to work with as the absence of excessive number of shapes keep the Max viewport optimally functional.
-You can drag the pruned dwg file and drop on the viewport.
+.dwg format is widely used for storing elevation drawings encoded from line diagrams.
+The DWG file uses a single view for displaying top, left and front elevations along with additional information.
+To render 3D interiors, you have to import the DWG file carrying the needful imprints into 3DS.
+Prior to that, invoke AutoCAD for opening the DWG file and eliminating redundant details except for the fundamental layout of the building.
+You don’t need to import trivial drawings related to furniture, household items, plants etc. into 3DS.
+Trimmed down DWG file is easy to work with as the absence of an excessive number of shapes keep the Max viewport optimally functional.
+You can drag the pruned DWG file and drop on the viewport.

 Setting up 3DS Max Interface